-Private Water System Testing
+Private Water Systems

 What are Coliform Bacteria?

 Coliform bacteria are a group of bacteria that live in the digestive tract of all warm blooded animals (birds, cats, dogs, humans, etc.) and are used as indicator bacteria.
 Most coliform do not usually make people ill, since the bacteria naturally live in humans.
-However, the presence these bacteria in water indicates that the water may have been in contact with fecal matter and the many viruses and bacteria that can cause illness.
+However, the presence of these bacteria in water indicates that the water may have been in contact with fecal matter and the many viruses and bacteria that can cause illness.